Free hack of the Niki pattern: the dress/blouse becomes a jacket

 This hack is ideal if you like to make the most of your patterns while exploring new statement pieces for your wardrobe ✂️💕

-👉 The full tutorial is available as a video at the bottom of this article.
+👇 The full tutorial, offer and links are available at the bottom of this article.

-Before discovering it, find below all the practical information to prepare your project: measurements, supplies, choice of fabrics and technical details.
+Before watching the video tutorial, find below all the practical information to prepare your project: yardage, supplies, fabric choices and technical details.

 Footage required